 I've used this blog as a therapy of sorts to sift through and understand my thinking process ~ who knows, maybe one of you reading this blog analyses like me.
 First, a word usually stimulates my brain so I go to the word and process the definition.
 Second, I liken it to what I know as truth.
 How that shows up for me is much like an algebra equation.
 Silly as that sounds but what I like about algebra is you take an equation like 2+5=7, you can reverse it to receive the same answer like 7-5=2 or 7-2=5.
 Or 2x5=10 to 10/5=2 or 10/2=5 .... either way you process it, it remains constant.
 That is how I view consistency as truth.

-Using this example with numbers and seeing the perspective side, some may believe by the end enabler and co-dependency is a good thing and feel grateful because when a person doesn't feel strong enough, they seek out someone to help them.
+Using this example with numbers and seeing the perspective side, some may believe that of being an enabler and/or be co-dependent is a good thing and feel grateful.
+This gratitude is because we seek out help.
+When a person doesn't feel strong enough, they seek out someone to 'help' them.
+A truth: no one needs 'help' - they can use assistance every now and then BUT no one needs 'help'.
+Help is a word that defines someone who is incapable, weak, or not enough.
+EACH of you are enough!
 This is why believing YOU ARE ENOUGH is powerful!
 Why?
 Because you are enough, you just may not feel like enough right now.

 FIRST: enabler | iˈnāblər, eˈnāblər | noun- person or thing that makes something possible • a person who encourages or enables negative or self-destructive behavior in another

 codependency | ˌkōdəˈpendənsē | (also codependence) noun-excessive emotional or psychological reliance on a partner, typically one who requires support on account of an illness or addiction.